 |Region||Europe and North America|

 The initial transport of political detainees to Auschwitz consisted almost solely of Poles for whom the camp was initially established.
 The bulk of inmates were Polish for the first two years.

-In May 1940, German criminals brought to the camp as functionaries, established the camp's reputation for sadism.
+In May 1940, German criminals brought to the camp as functionaries established the camp's reputation for sadism.
 Prisoners were beaten, tortured, and executed for the most trivial reasons.
 The first gassings—of Soviet and Polish prisoners—took place in block 11 of Auschwitz I around August 1941.
 Construction of Auschwitz II began the following month, and from 1942 until late 1944 freight trains delivered Jews from all over German-occupied Europe to its gas chambers.
 Of the 1.3 million people sent to Auschwitz, 1.1 million were murdered.
-The number of victims includes 960,000 Jews (865,000 of whom were gassed on arrival), 74,000 ethnic Poles, 21,000 Roma, 15,000 Soviet prisoners of war, and up to 15,000 other Europeans.
+The number of victims includes 960,000 Jews (865,000 of whom were gassed on arrival), 74,000 non-Jewish Poles, 21,000 Romani, 15,000 Soviet prisoners of war, and up to 15,000 others.
 Those not gassed were murdered via starvation, exhaustion, disease, individual executions, or beatings.
 Others were killed during medical experiments.

 At least 802 prisoners tried to escape, 144 successfully, and on 7 October 1944, two Sonderkommando units, consisting of prisoners who operated the gas chambers, launched an unsuccessful uprising.
 Only 789 Schutzstaffel personnel (no more than 15 percent) ever stood trial after the Holocaust ended; several were executed, including camp commandant Rudolf Höss.
 The Allies' failure to act on early reports of atrocities by bombing the camp or its railways remains controversial.